Virtual Open Evening

 - The Sports Centre.
 We are proud to offer a professional standard, Sports England compliant sports building, complemented by extensive outdoor spaces and all weather pitch, catering for a broad range of fitness pursuits.

-School will start at 8.45am and finish at 3.20pm each day.
+Pupils should be on campus by 8.30am and will finish at 3.10pm each day.
 Pupils will have five lessons/day organised over a two week timetable rotation.
 More information about our Curriculum can be found on our website here.